eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/Module.md

 - `did` where verifier must send the authorization request signed (JAR) using a key resolvable via DID URL.
 - `verifier_attestation` where verifier must send the authorization request signed (JAR), witch contains a verifier attestation JWT from a trusted issuer

+> [!NOTE]
+> The Client ID Scheme is encoded as a prefix in `client_id`.
+Absence of such a prefix, indicates the usage of the `pre-registered` Client ID Scheme.

 ### Authorization Request encoding

 OAUTH2 foresees that `AuthorizationRequest` is encoded as an HTTP GET